BugSnag Alternatives

 2. Install the Highlight client SDK on your front end.

-3. Optionally add server-side error capture and log forwarder.
+3. Optionally add server-side error capture and a log forwarder for the full trinity.

 4. Validate session replay quality and error coverage; cancel BugSnag once stable.

-Not for: Highlight.io is the wrong fit for backend-only services or teams who do not need session replay; Sentry, Rollbar, or BugSnag fit that better.
+Not for: Skip Highlight.io for backend-only services or teams that do not need session replay; Sentry, Rollbar, or BugSnag fit that better.

 Paid plans from $150.00/mo